drgerg/newpost/README.md

 **digger.py** helps newpost.py with the gathering and displaying of categories and tags.
 I probably could have just put them together, but I didn't.
 So sue me.  ;-)

+You should expect to do some minor editing simply because you're site is different than mine.
+I have confidence you can figure it out no sweat.

 That's all it does, and that's just perfect.
 If you can use any or all of it, go for it.
 Happy days!